Buy-to-let mortgages explained

 Who can get a buy-to-let mortgage?

+- You can afford to take a risk.
 Investing in property is risky, so you shouldn’t take out a BTL mortgage if you can’t afford to take that risk.

+- You already own your own home.
 You’ll struggle to get a buy-to-let mortgage if you don’t already own your own home, whether outright or with an outstanding mortgage.

 How do buy-to-let mortgages work?